 However, bipolar transistors have a small internal resistance built into their Emitter region called Re.
 The transistors semiconductor material offers an internal resistance to the flow of current through it and is generally represented by a small resistor symbol shown inside the main transistor symbol.

-Transistor data sheets tell us that for a small signal bipolar transistors this internal resistance is the product of 25mV ÷ Ie (25mV being the internal volt drop across the Base/Emitter junction depletion layer), then for our common Emitter amplifier circuit above this resistance value will be equal to:
+Transistor data sheets tell us that for a small signal bipolar transistors this internal resistance is the product of 25mV ÷ Ie (25mV being the internal volt drop across the Emitter junction layer), then for our common Emitter amplifier circuit above this resistance value will be equal to:

 This internal Emitter leg resistance will be in series with the external Emitter resistor, RE, then the equation for the transistors actual gain will be modified to include this internal resistance so will be: